JuliaLinhart/diffusions-for-sbi/README.md

   ```
   and add the arguments `--cov_mode <GAUSS/JAC>` and `--langevin` with optional `--clip` to indicate which algorithm should be used.

-- To reproduce the figures run `python jrnmm_results.py` with the argument `--dirac_dist` for the `MMD to Dirac` plots, `--pairplot` for the full pairplots with 1D and 2D histograms of the posterior, and `signle_vs_multi_obs` for the 1D histograms of the 3D case.
+- To reproduce the figures run `python jrnmm_results.py` with the argument `--dirac_dist` for the `MMD to Dirac` plots, `--pairplot` for the full pairplots with 1D and 2D histograms of the posterior, and `--single_multi_obs` for the 1D histograms in the 3D case.